Symplectic Neural Flows for Modeling and Discovery: Methodology

-where $\bar{\psi}:[0,\Delta t]\times\R^{2d}\to\R^{2d}$ can be a \texttt{SympFlow} or an MLP.
+where $\bar{\psi}:[0,\Delta t]\times\R^{2d}\to\R^{2d}$ can be a \texttt{SympFlow} or a generic Multilayer Perceptron (MLP).
 Both networks take time as an input, allowing us to deal with non-uniformly sampled trajectory data.
-An example dataset for the simple harmonic oscillator can be seen in \Cref{fig:dataSHO}.
+An example dataset for the simple harmonic oscillator is shown in \Cref{fig:dataSHO}.

 In the \emph{unsupervised} setting, based on the analysis in \Cref{sec:hamSympFlow}, we consider a loss function composed of two terms, namely a residual loss term and a Hamiltonian matching term, to find the weights of a \texttt{SympFlow}.